mefengl/vscode-copy-folder-content/README.md

 # 📂 Copy Folder Content VSCode Extension 📋

-🚀 This is a Visual Studio Code (VSCode) extension that allows you to easily copy the content of a selected folder into your clipboard.
+🚀 This is a Visual Studio Code (VSCode) extension that allows you to easily copy the content of a selected folder into your clipboard, with an optional suffix to append.

 ## Why This Extension?